raymyers/nopilot.dev/blog/2024-04-13-dissecting-devin.md

 Software Engineer was a term introduced by Margaret Hamilton for the Apollo Moon landing project in order to secure professional respect for her colleagues and to emphasize the disciplined practices they were developing.
 By consensus, the term's use in most of the industry remains somewhat aspirational, but with the world now running on software we have good reason to use it carefully.

 For discussion's sake, let's consider some basic necessary, though not sufficient conditions.
-We might all agree that a Software Engineer:
+We might all agree that a **Software Engineer**:

-* Is a professional, having an obligation to uphold a standard of care
+* Is a *[professional](https://jolt.law.harvard.edu/assets/articlePDFs/v33/33HarvJLTech557.pdf)*, having an obligation to uphold a standard of care
-  * Therefore, has legal and moral agency typically associated with personhood
+  * Therefore, has *legal and moral agency* typically associated with *personhood*
 * Is capable not only of solving small predefined tasks in a codebase, but also
   * Creating and maintaining a codebase of significant size over a period of time
   * Partnering to define the requirements to be done